Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Introduction

 \begin{theorem} Fix a connected domain $D \subsetneq \C$ with harmonically non-trivial boundary and let $h$ be a GFF on $D$ with some boundary data.
 Fix a point $z \in D$.
 There exists a unique coupling between $h$ and a random path $\eta$ (defined up to monotone parameterization) started at $z$ (and stopped when it first hits $\partial D$) such that the following is true.
-For any $\eta$ stopping time $\tau$, the conditional law of $h$ given $\eta([0,\tau])$ is a GFF on $D \setminus \eta([0,\tau])$ whose boundary data agrees with the boundary data of $h$ on $\partial D$ and is given by flow line boundary conditions on $\eta([0,\tau])$ itself.
+For any $\eta$-stopping time $\tau$, the conditional law of $h$ given $\eta|_{[0,\tau]}$ is given by that of the sum of a GFF $\wt{h}$ on $D \setminus \eta([0,\tau])$ with zero boundary conditions and a random\footnote{We recall that flow line boundary conditions are only defined up to a global additive constant in $2\pi \chi \Z$.
+We thus emphasize that saying that the boundary data along $\eta([0,\tau])$ itself is given by flow line boundary conditions only specifies the boundary data along $\eta([0,\tau])$ up to a global additive constant in $2\pi \chi \Z$.
+In the case that $D = \C$, flow line boundary conditions specify the boundary data up to a global additive constant in $2\pi \chi \Z$.
+In the case that $D$ has harmonically non-trivial boundary, flow line boundary conditions along $\eta([0,\tau])$ specify the boundary data up to a harmonic function which is $0$ on $\partial D$ and a multiple of $2\pi \chi$ on $\eta([0,\tau])$.} harmonic function $\Fh$ on $D \setminus \eta([0,\tau])$ whose boundary data agrees with the boundary data of $h$ on $\partial D$ and is given by flow line boundary conditions on $\eta([0,\tau])$ itself.
+Moreover, $\wt{h}$ and $\Fh$ are conditionally independent given $\eta|_{[0,\tau]}$.
 The path is simple when $\kappa \in (0,8/3]$ and is self-touching for $\kappa \in (8/3,4)$.
 Similarly, if $D = \C$ and $h$ is a whole-plane GFF (defined modulo a global additive multiple of $2 \pi \chi$) there is also a unique coupling of a random path $\eta$ and $h$ satisfying the property described in the $D \subsetneq \C$ case above.
-In this case, the law of $\eta$ is that of a whole-plane $\SLE_\kappa(2-\kappa)$ started at $z$. \end{theorem}
+In this case, the law of $\eta$ is that of a whole-plane $\SLE_\kappa(2-\kappa)$ started at $z$.
+Finally, in all cases the set $\eta([0,\tau])$ is local for $h$ in the sense of \cite{SchrammShe10}. \end{theorem}

+We emphasize that the harmonic function $\Fh$ in the statement of Theorem~\ref{thm::existence} is \emph{not} determined by $\eta|_{[0,\tau]}$ in the case that $D \neq \C$ and $\tau$ occurs before $\eta$ first hits $\partial D$.
+However, $\Fh$ is determined by $\eta|_{[0,\tau]}$ and the $\sigma$-algebra $\CF$ which is given by $\cap_{\epsilon > 0} \sigma( h|_{B(z,\epsilon)})$.
+The uniform spanning tree (UST) height function provides a discrete analogy of this statement.
+Namely, if one picks a lattice point $z$ and starts to explore a branch of the UST starting from $z$ back to the boundary, then the UST height function along the path is not determined by the path before the path has hit the boundary.
+However, if one conditions on both the path and the height function at one point along the path, then the heights are determined along the entire path even before it has hit the boundary.

+In this article, we will often use the term ``self-touching'' to describe a curve which is both self-intersecting and non-crossing.

 We will give an overview of the whole-plane $\SLE_\kappa(\rho)$ and related processes in Section~\ref{subsec::SLEoverview} and, in particular, show that these processes are almost surely generated by continuous curves.
 This extends the corresponding result for chordal $\SLE_\kappa(\ul{\rho})$ processes established in \cite{MS_IMAG}.
 In Section~\ref{subsec::gff}, we will explain how to make sense of the GFF modulo a global additive multiple of a constant $r > 0$.
 The construction of the coupling in Theorem~\ref{thm::existence} is first to sample the path $\eta$ according to its marginal distribution and then, given $\eta$, to pick $h$ as a GFF with the boundary data as described in the statement.
 Theorem~\ref{thm::existence} implies that when one integrates over the randomness of the path, the marginal law of $h$ on the whole domain is a GFF with the given boundary data.
 Our next result is that $\eta$ is in fact determined by the resulting field, which is not obvious from the construction.
 Similar results for ``boundary emanating'' GFF flow lines (i.e., flow lines started at points on the boundary of $D$) appear in \cite{DUB_PART, MS_IMAG,SchrammShe10}.